kenn040502/Automatic-Malaysia-Car-License-Plate-Detection-and-Recognition/README.md

 An AI-powered Automatic License Plate Recognition (ALPR) pipeline specifically designed and fine-tuned for Malaysian vehicle license plates.
 The system combines deep learning-based object detection to locate license plates in static images and real-time video streams with sequence-based character recognition to extract text accurately[cite: 1, 2].

-Developed as part of **COS30018 Intelligent Systems** at Swinburne University of Technology[cite: 1, 2].
+Developed as part of **COS30018 Intelligent Systems** at Swinburne University of Technology.

 ---